ahmedcaliskan/pdsnd_github/README.md

+### Explore US Bikeshare Data

 ### Date created
-Include the date you created this project and README file.

-### Project Title
-Replace the Project Title
+This project is created at 2020-05-24.

 ### Description
-Describe what your project is about and what it does
+This project uses python to understand U.S. bikeshare data.
+It calculates statistics and builds an interactive environment where a user chooses the data and filters for a dataset to analyze.

 ### Files used
-Include the files used
+chicago.csv, new_york_city.csv, washington.csv files are used as datafiles

-### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.